-Sea surface temperature (Figs 2,3), measured in degrees Celsius, and ocean acidity (Figs 3,4), expressed as mol Hkg-1, were downloaded via the ISI-MIP project (Warszawski et al. 2014), which developed standardized grids for oceanographic data for several Earth System Models (ESMs) from the sixth phase of the Coupled Model Intercomparison Project (CMIP6) (Eyring et al. 2016).
-Here we used outputs from the IPSL-CM6A-LR (Boucher et al. 2020) and XXX models, and projections from RCP2.6,3.4 and 8.5 scenarios (Riahi et al. 2017).
-Results provided follow the IPSL-CM6A-LR ESM (Boucher et al. 2020), whereas the XXX ESM was used simply as a test of robustness for the purpose of our study.
-Moreover, RCP scenarios 2.6, 3.4 and 8.5 were chosen as they represent the results that can be expected to occur under strict mitigation efforts, average mitigation efforts and a "business-as-usual” situation respectively (Riahi et al. 2017; Bopp et al. 2013).
-The temporal resolution of the data was monthly for SST and annual for surface ocean pH (Taylor et al. 2020), and mean values from 2000-2010 were calculated for use as the reference decade, while 2090-2100 was used as the projection time period for analysis and comparison.
-The spatial resolution of the projections was 1x1 degree.
+Sea surface temperature (Figs 1,2) and ocean acidity (Figs 3,4) were downloaded via the ISI-MIP project (Frieler et al. 2014), which provides standardized grids of oceanographic data derived from Earth System Models (ESMs) from the sixth phase of the Coupled Model Intercomparison Project (CMIP6) (Eyring et al. 2016).
+Here we used outputs from the IPSL-CM6A-LR (Boucher et al. 2020) and GFDL-ESM4 (Tittensor et al. 2021) models, and projections from RCP2.6, 7.0 and 8.5 scenarios (Bryndum-Buchholz et al. 2019; Lund et al. 2019).
+The spatial resolution of the ESM outputs was 1x1 degree, and the temporal resolution was monthly for SST and annual for surface ocean pH (Taylor et al. 2020).
+We used mean values from 2000-2010 as a reference decade, while projections for 2090-2100 were used to evaluate climate-driven changes over this century.

+Results provided follow the IPSL-CM6A-LR ESM (Boucher et al. 2020), whereas the GFDL-ESM4 ESM was used simply as a test of robustness for the purpose of study, demonstrating similar results across two different ESM.
+Two earth system models and three climate-change scenarios were chosen in order to evaluate projections over a range of plausible outcomes.
+Moreover, RCP2.6, 7.0 and 8.5 were chosen as they represent the results that can be expected to occur under strict mitigation efforts, average mitigation efforts and a "business-as-usual” situation respectively (Riahi et al. 2017; Bopp et al. 2013).